Randy, sick with a cold, performed at the Agora Ballroom in Columbus on March 8th, 1981. It was also his 35th birthday,

-His backing band, The Silverados, marked the occasion by presenting him with a cake and leading the crowd in “Happy Birthday.”
+Randy’s backing band, The Silverados, marked his birthday by presenting him with a cake and leading the crowd in “Happy Birthday.”
 They also gave him a t-shirt, which he changed into during the show.

-Randy’s cold and sore throat seriously hampered his singing.
-He apologized for it on several occasions.
-But the enthusiastic audience didn’t seem to mind.
+Randy’s cold and sore throat seriously hampered his singing voice, something he apologized for throughout the show.
+However, the enthusiastic audience didn’t seem to mind.

+Randy and his six-piece band.
+L-R: Sterling Smith, Bryan Garofalo, Randy, Terese Heston, Craig Krampf, Craig Hull, Don Francisco.
 Note Randy’s shirt change from the photos above.
 You can see his sweater on top of Smith’s keyboard.
+Photo ©Dale Briggs

 Setlist: